 Lynn received her undergraduate degrees from MIT (Finance and Computer Science), her master’s degree from MIT (Computer Science) and her Ph.D. from MIT Sloan School of Management (Management Science)

-bryan hong and Lynn Wu (Under Review), Information Technology, Organizational Delayering, and Firm Productivity: Evidence from Canadian Microdata.
+bryan hong and Lynn Wu (Under Revision), Information Technology, Organizational Delayering, and Firm Productivity: Evidence from Canadian Microdata.

 Abstract: We examine the relationship between data analytics and innovation, focusing on how the benefits of analytics may differ depending on how firms organize their innovative activities.
 Our analysis draws on prior work that has measured firm analytics capability using detailed employee-level data and matches these data to metrics on innovation structure that are constructed by analyzing intra-firm inventor networks.
 We apply community detection algorithms to these inventor networks to determine whether a firm has a centralized or decentralized innovation structure.
 In a panel of large firms from the years 1988 to 2013, we find that firms with a decentralized innovation structure have a greater demand for analytics skills and receive greater productivity benefits from their analytics capabilities, consistent with a complementarity between analytics and decentralized innovation.
 Furthermore, we find the complementarity is strongest for innovation involving the recombination of existing technologies.
 This suggests that data analytics can alleviate a weakness in decentralized innovation structures by allowing firms to search for knowledge broadly and link distant ideas to create new ones, an advantage previously available primarily to centralized innovation.

 Xitong Li and Lynn Wu (2017), Herding and Social-Network Word-of-Mouth: Evidence from Groupon, MISQ, Forthcoming.